Working with you for the public

 Paul Griffiths OBE

-Paul Griffiths is a Leapwise Associate and former senior police officer, who led one of the largest modern slavery investigations in the UK.
+Paul is a former senior police officer, who led one of the largest modern slavery investigations in the UK.
 He previously served as President of the Police Superintendents’ Association (2019 – 2022) and was recognised for services to policing with an OBE in the 2021 Queen’s Birthday Honours list.
 For his leadership during the pandemic, he was appointed a Companion of the Chartered Management Institute in 2020.
 In his spare time, he is a Deputy Lieutenant, Magistrate, and chairs the Board of Trustees for St John Ambulance Cymru.

 Leapwise